 Dallas Goldtooth, executive director of the Indigenous Environmental Network, tweeted, “This is a win for Lakota, the Oceti Sakowin and other Tribal Nations, for the water, and for the sacredness of Mother Earth.
 This decision vindicates what we have been saying all along: Trump’s approval of this pipeline was illegal, violated environmental laws and was based upon fake facts.
 Our legal fight has been for the benefit of all life along the proposed route of this Canadian tar sands pipeline.”

 “This pipeline is the enemy of the people and life as we know it,” he added.
 “It must be stopped.”

-Neither the State Department nor TransCanada, the company that owns the pipeline, have commented on the decision.
-The company previously called the project a “safe, reliable and environmentally responsible way to deliver crude oil to markets in the U.S.”
+Neither the State Department nor TransCanada have commented on the decision.
+The company has called the project a “safe, reliable and environmentally responsible way to deliver crude oil to markets in the U.S.”

 The $10 billion TransCanada pipeline would run from Hardisty, Alberta to Steele City, Nebraska, bringing oil from Alberta’s oil sands south through the U.S.